 Data show the vaccine is safe before, during and after pregnancy:

-- The American College of Obstetricians and Gynecologists and the Society for Maternal-Fetal Medicine recommend “all pregnant individuals be vaccinated against COVID-19.”
+- The American College of Obstetricians and Gynecologists, the Society for Maternal-Fetal Medicine and the CDC all recommend that pregnant and breastfeeding people get vaccinated.

-- Vaccinations might help protect babies, as antibodies against the coronavirus have been detected in umbilical cord blood and breast milk of vaccinated mothers.
+- Vaccination during pregnancy also may protect babies, as potentially protective antibodies have been found in umbilical cord blood and breast milk of vaccinated mothers.

 Vaccines have been preventing disease for more than 100 years

-Smallpox, polio, measles, mumps, rubella, whooping cough, chickenpox and diphtheria are all no longer a threat thanks to vaccination.
+Smallpox, polio, measles, mumps, rubella, whooping cough, chickenpox and diphtheria can all be prevented thanks to vaccination.